 Remote Desktop Connection is a technology that allows you to sit at a computer (sometimes called the client computer) and connect to a remote computer (sometimes called the host computer) in a different location.
 For example, you can connect to your work computer from your home computer and have access to all of your programs, files, and network resources as though you were in front of your computer at work.
 You can leave programs running at work and then, when you get home, you can see your work computer's desktop displayed on your home computer, with the same programs running.

-You can't use Remote Desktop Connection to connect to computers running Windows 7 Starter, Windows 7 Home Basic, or Windows 7 Home Premium.
+You cannot use Remote Desktop Connection to connect to remote computers running Windows XP.

 If you are an administrator on the computer, your current user account will automatically be added to the list of remote users and you can skip the next two steps.

 In the Remote Desktop Users dialog box, click Add.

 In the Select Users or Groups dialog box, do the following:

 To specify the search location, click Locations, and then select the location you want to search.

 In Enter the object names to select, type the name of the user that you want to add, and then click OK.

 The name will be displayed in the list of users in the Remote Desktop Users dialog box.